Follow Us Online

 Are You Ready Series: Emergency Evacuations

-Hundreds of times each year, transportation and industrial accidents release harmful substances, forcing thousands of people to leave their homes.
-Fires and floods cause evacuations even more frequently.
-Almost every year, people along the Gulf and Atlantic coasts evacuate in the face of approaching hurricanes.
+Hundreds of times each year, transportation and industrial accidents release harmful substances, forcing thousands of people to leave their homes on a moments notice.

-Evacuating from a home due to a fire or flood - If a home evacuation is in order, there is little time to collect belongings.
+Evacuating from a home due to a fire or flood – If a home evacuation is in order, there is little time to collect belongings.
 Some experts say a person has 10 minutes or less to collect needed items.
-Prepare a list a head of time of the items that would need to be taken such as photo albums, identification (birth certificates, social security cards, financial documents, wills/deeds, and medical insurance information), proof of address, as well as items for a 72 hour bag.
+Prepare a list ahead of time of the items that would need to be taken such as photo albums, identification (birth certificates, social security cards, financial documents, wills/deeds, and medical insurance information), proof of address, as well as items for a 72 hour bag.
 Dividing the duties between family members will make this situation more efficient as well as make better use of time.

 Household Emergency Evacuation Plan